pellucidpurples/Streaming-Service-and-Analysis/README.md

 This was my final project for my module, ST101, Programming for Data Science.

 # Report
-The final report can be found here.
+The final report can be found here: https://pellucidpurples.github.io/Streaming-Service-and-Analysis/